madebypco/peterokereke/README.md

 ### Hi there 👋

-- 👀 Welcome to my Github profile!
+- 👀 Welcome to my GitHub profile!
 I'm Peter.
-- 🔭 And I am on a mission to make deliveries 🚚 highly efficient.
+- 🔭 And I am on a mission to make deliveries 🚚 easy & highly efficient.
-- 📫 You can reach me at: thepeterokereke@gmail.com
-- ⚡ A Fun fact: People tilt their heads to the right when kssing 😄
+- ⚡ A Fun fact: People tilt their heads to the right when kissing 😄